michael-cw/susobasemap/README.md

         their IDs will appear in a table.
 You can deselect a polygon by clicking it again.
-      - **Option B: Upload a List of IDs**: Upload a single-column `.csv` or `.txt` file containing the unique IDs of the polygons you wish to select.
+      - **Option B: Upload a List of IDs**: Upload a single-column `.csv` file containing the unique IDs of the polygons you wish to select.
 The application will match these IDs with the unique ID column you selected earlier.
 4.  **Generate and Download Files**:
     - You will see a summary of your selected polygons in the “Selection Summary” section.